andytai7/gpt4all/gpt4all-bindings/python/docs/gpt4all_desktop/localdocs.md

-# RAG using GPT4All LocalDocs
+# GPT4All with Local Docs

-This needs to be the complete guide to the local docs feature, it deserves its own proper page
+This needs to be the complete guide to the Local Docs feature, it deserves its own proper page

-Sounds like internally at nomic there is a preference for the name LocalDocs over RAG.
-Who's driving that decision?
+It's cringe but it will be worth explaining that this is RAG